RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: RETENTION

 To avoid potential catastrophic accuracy degradation, this work introduces \textit{purity threshold pruning}, a novel pruning algorithm designed for bagging-based models.
 The workflow is depicted in the left part of Fig.~\ref{fig:pruning}.
 Unlike conventional training, which only takes a dataset as input, our approach incorporates a user-specified tolerance for OOB accuracy loss.
 During training, each node records its majority class and the corresponding purity (i.e., proportion).
 Once the ensemble is constructed, rather than concluding with OOB estimation, we iteratively determine the minimum purity threshold that maintains accuracy within the specified tolerance.
-Nodes exceeding this threshold are converted into leaf nodes and assigned their respective majority class, as illustrated in the right part of Fig.~\ref{fig:pruning}. \jb{in this figure, it is not clear what is the step before and after "purity threshold pruning".
-I think it is only a semantic issue: in the figure a gray box represents sometimes a processing phase and sometimes a result, maybe we need to have a coherent representation here ?}
+Nodes exceeding this threshold are converted into leaf nodes representing their respective majority class, as shown in the right part of Fig.~\ref{fig:pruning}.